andyshep/Waypoints/README.md

 }
 ```

 The `Location` type combines a `CLLocation` with metadata for the associated city, state, and neighborhood.
-Address infomation is obtained using `CLGeocoder`.
+Address information is obtained using `CLGeocoder`.

 ```
 public struct Location {